subhoney/naui_instructor_crossover/Naui Open Water Scuba Diver Instructor.md

 ### Overseeing Boat Dives

 Most recreational diving is done from boats.
 Boats allow divers to venture far beyond the reaches of local coves and beaches.
 Charter dive boats offering single- and multiple-day excursions are commonplace, and knowledgeable leaders are in demand to oversee diving operations for certified diver customers.
 These divers have a wide range of experience, skill, and ability, and leaders working in these settings must be fully prepared to deal with that range.

+### Pre-departure Tasks

+In addition to many of the common briefing elements listed previously, other tasks and topics to address prior to departure include:
+- Boat orientation
+- Boat rules and procedures
+- Boat movement schedule: departure from dock, arrival at site, last dive entry, departure from site, arrival at dock.